dmotte/docker-portmap-server/README.md

 > :package: This image is also on **Docker Hub** as [`dmotte/portmap-server`](https://hub.docker.com/r/dmotte/portmap-server) and runs on **several architectures** (e.g. amd64, arm64, ...).
 To see the full list of supported platforms, please refer to the [`.github/workflows/release.yml`](.github/workflows/release.yml) file.
 If you need an architecture which is currently unsupported, feel free to open an issue.

-> :calendar: The build process of this Docker image is **triggered automatically every month** (thanks, [GitHub Actions](https://github.com/features/actions)! :smile:) to ensure that you get it with all the latest updated packages.
-See the [workflow file](.github/workflows/release.yml) for further information.

 ## Usage

 > **Note**: this Docker image uses a **built-in unprivileged user** (called `portmap`) to perform the remote port forwarding stuff.
 As a result, it will only be possible to use **port numbers > 1024**.
 However this is not a problem at all, since you can still leverage the **Docker port exposure feature** to bind to any port you want on your host (e.g. `-p "80:8080"`).